Monday, September 18, 2017

 The weekly report is also available on the Iowa Department of Agriculture and Land Stewardship’s website at www.IowaAgriculture.gov or on USDA’s site at www.nass.usda.gov/ia.
 The report summary follows here:

-Topsoil moisture levels rated 18 percent very short, 33 percent short, 48 percent adequate and 1 percent surplus.
-Over 85 percent of south central and southeast Iowa’s topsoil falls into the short to very short moisture level categories, while 90 percent of northeast Iowa’s topsoil falls into the adequate to surplus categories.
-Subsoil moisture levels rated 13 percent very short, 29 percent short, 57 percent adequate and 1 percent surplus.
+Topsoil moisture levels rated 21 percent very short, 30 percent short, 49 percent adequate and 0 percent surplus.
+According to the September 12, 2017 U.S. Drought Monitor, parts of south central and southeast Iowa remain in extreme drought status.
+Subsoil moisture levels rated 20 percent very short, 34 percent short, 46 percent adequate and 0 percent surplus.

 IOWA PRELIMINARY WEATHER SUMMARY